zouyajing/PhD_document_for_navlab/RW_SLAM.md

     * tracking.
 The interface for the tracking thread.
     * vocabulary.
 Transfer the descriptors to a word vector.
   * voc.
 It stores the ORB vocabulary.
   * CMakeLists.
-The CMake file for RW_SLAM.
+The CMake File for RW_SLAM package.